josdejong/mathjs/docs/datatypes/numbers.md

 <h1 id="numbers">Numbers <a href="#numbers" title="Permalink">#</a></h1>

-Math.js supports two types of numbers:
+Math.js supports three types of numbers:

-- Number for fast floating point arithmetic described on this page.
+- Number for fast floating point arithmetic, described on this page.
-- BigNumber for arbitrary precision arithmetic described on the page [BigNumbers](bignumbers.html).
+- BigNumber for arbitrary precision arithmetic, described on the page [BigNumbers](bignumbers.html).
+- Fraction, which stores numbers in terms of a numerator and denominators, described on the page [Fractions](fractions.html).

 <h2 id="configuration">Configuration <a href="#configuration" title="Permalink">#</a></h2>